 Malpractice Insurance.
 All students are encouraged to carry malpractice insurance while in the School of Nursing.
-Information may be obtained from the Office of the Assistant Dean, School of Nursing.
+Information may be obtained from the Office of the Dean, School of Nursing.

-Health Requirements.
+Physical Examinations and Immunizations.
 All students will meet specific requirements necessary to nursing practice in hospitals or agencies used by the School of Nursing.
 Special instructions will be given to students as appropriate.
 Appointments for completing requirements are scheduled during the orientation period.

 Uniforms.
 Associate of arts and basic baccalaureate students wear the designated uniforms of the School.
 Registered nurse students wear the uniform of their choice.
 All students wear the designated name pin which is ordered during orientation unless otherwise instructed.
-For experience in community nursing, all students wear the uniform designated by the agency policy.
+All students wear navy blue uniforms and tailored navy blue or black hats for experience in public health nursing.